matheus-junio-da-silva/audio_visualizer_with_rhythmic_goku/README.md

 The purpose of this project is to demonstrate my skills in web development and graphic design, as well as create an interactive and fun experience for users.

-The project is available on GitHub, where you can view the source code, usage instructions, and an online demo.
-I hope you like my work and feel free to give me feedback or suggestions for improvement.